-Koh Rong Samloem is Koh Rong’s stunning sister island.
+Located just off the coast of Sihanoukville, Cambodia, Koh Rong Samloem is Koh Rong’s stunning sister island.
 It is a peaceful relaxing destination with breathtaking scenery – Pristine white beaches, clear turquoise ocean waters, and a tropical jungle wilderness.
 A real ‘island paradise’ – As it is often called by tourists.
+Here’s all the information on Koh Rong Samloem’s beaches, tourism, history, geography, and villages.

 Aerial View of Saracen Bay on Koh Rong Samloem

 There are many spectacular tourist locations on Koh Rong Samloem.
 The main tourist beach, Saracen Bay, creates a quiet lad-back atmosphere with several resorts along its front.
 Experience a little bit of culture at M’Pai Bay, or isolate yourself with a Robinson Crusoe style experience at Lazy Beach and Sunset Beach.
-Take a look at these videos to give you a better idea:
+To learn about all the different areas on Koh Rong Samloem, read our Koh Rong Beach Guide.
+For a better idea about Saracen Bay, take a look at this video:

-Most people visit Koh Rong Samloem between the middle of November and the start of May, as during these months there are beautiful hot days with very little cloud and low humidity.
+Most people visit Koh Rong Samloem between the middle of November and the start of May, as during these months there are beautiful hot days (25°C – 40°C) with very little cloud and low humidity.
 Learn about the weather on Koh Rong Samloem here: Koh Rong Weather.

 As of 2019, there are now 5 modern ferry services from Sihanoukville to Koh Rong Samloem.
 The 5 services offer modern speed boats with comfortable chairs, life jackets, and the option to buy food and drink on board.
 Learn more: Sihanoukville to Koh Rong.